SimplifyNet/Simplify.ProjectsTemplates/README.md

 ## License

-Licensed under the GNU LESSER GENERAL PUBLIC LICENSE
+Licensed under the GNU Lesser General Public License (LGPL).
+For more details, see the [LICENSE](./LICENSE) file.